pauliejes/SandboxDocs/docs/User Guide/build a game.md

 	![New Event reset](./images/building-a-game/part3Image9.png)

-15. When prompted for the number of parameters, leave the value at 0 and click '**OK.**' Paste the code below into the script window for the reset event.
+15. Delete the parameters.
+Paste the code below into the script window for the reset event.

 	![New Event tab](./images/building-a-game/part3Image6.png)